manifold-systems/manifold/docs/faq.md

 sections of the [Manifold Setup](http://manifold.systems/docs.html#setup) instructions.

 Please [let us know](https://github.com/manifold-systems/manifold/issues) if you can't get it working, we're happy to help.
+Or start a Manifold gitter [discussion](https://gitter.im/manifold-systems/community).

 ## History / Trivia

 #### Q: Why is the name "Manifold"?

-In mathematical physics a manifold allows a complicated geometry to be understood and experienced as a more familiar Euclidean space.
+The idea derives from the math / physics use of the term where a manifold allows a complicated geometry to be understood and experienced as a more familiar
+Euclidean space.
 For instance, although the Earth is not flat, it helps to think of it that way when we make and use maps.
 Otherwise we have to reason about triangles having more than 180 degree angle sums!
-Applying that general principal to a programming language, a manifold allows information foreign to the language's type system to be accessed directly as first-class types.
+Applying that general principal to software, a manifold allows a domain of information foreign to a programming language's type system to be accessed directly as a set of first-class types.
 A JSON file, for example, is much easier to deal with in Java as a set of type-safe classes.

 The common definition of the word also applies.
-Manifold transforms Java's otherwise closed, Class-based type system into a completely open system of manifold types.
+Manifold transforms Java's otherwise closed, Class-based type system into a virtually open system of manifold types.